nsec/nsec-badge/esp32/components/off_the_addon/ota_README.md

 name.
 Without argument, the command shows available firmwares to boot.
 If there is only one firmware, the command is not available.

-## CTF Addon
-- When the CTF Addon is connected, the `GPIO 12` is grounded and the message "CTF Addon detected" shows in the log.
-- During the boot sequence, `ota_1` partition is checked if the "nsec-ctf-addon" is present.
-- If the firmware "nsec-ctf-addon" is not present in `ota_1`, it flashes the firmware from the CTF Addon external flash.
-- Flashing is really quick, like less than 2 seconds!
-- After flashing, it automagically reboots into the CTF Addon firmware.

-### Blue light (`GPIO 7`) behavior
-- When the blue light on the CTF Addon is on, it means that the add-on has been detected.
-- When it's blinking very quickly, it means that the firmware is being copied.
-- When it's blinking at 500ms it means that it can't flash the firmware due to errors (see `ESP_LOGE` outputs); these shouldn't happen outside of provisioning testing.
-- When it's blinking at 1000ms it means that the flash is not detected but the firmware was; this is prolly a hardware failure on the chip side.
-- When it's blinking 3 times and then stays on, it means that it won't flash the firmware from its flash because there's already one present.

-### Update existing firmware
-- Disconnect the CTF Addon.
-- Execute `parttool.py erase_partition --partition-name=ota_1`.
-- Execute `idf.py flash monitor` if you want to reset the device to boot from factory firmware.
-- Re-plug the add-on while the esp32s3 is on, then press the `RST` button.
-- Check the logs, upon successful behavior you should see `ota_init: CTF Addon detected` and `ota_actions: Writing to OTA partition 1 from external flash...` and also the blue light will blink very quickly during the copy.
-- The esp32s3 will reboot itself into `ota_1` after the CTF Addon firmware is loaded from the flash.
-- Use the command `firmware_select addon` (available in all firmwares) to boot into the CTF Addon firmware.

 ## Build
 You have to build 3 times to get 3 files as `project_name.bin` in the `build/` directory.
 Use `idf.py menuconfig` to select the firmware to build, it will be